americanexpress/one-app/docs/recipes/Making-An-Api-Call.md

 When adding response data to the redux store it can be tempting to try to access this directly in other modules.
 This is **not** a recommended approach as you should aim to have modules as independent as possible.

-You could also choose to bubble up your data fetching the the root module and pass down the data as props, which is a common approach with React applications, however this will result in closer coupling between child and root modules.
+You could also choose to bubble up your data fetching to the root module and pass down the data as props, which is a common approach with React applications, however this will result in closer coupling between child and root modules.

 ## Fetchye